Call of Duty Zombies: Gameplay

 A gameplay screenshot of the Zombies mode as it is in Call of Duty: Black Ops III (2015).
 The player is shooting at a zombie with their Ray Gun Mark II.

-Zombies is a co-operative game mode in the Call of Duty series of first-person shooter video games, usually ones part of the Black Ops sub-series.
+Zombies is a co-operative game mode in the Call of Duty series of first-person shooter video games, usually titles part of the Black Ops sub-series.
 The mode puts players up against an endless horde of zombies, and requires them to survive for as long as possible.
 Killing zombies grants players points, which can be used to unlock additional areas in the map and acquire more powerful weapons.
 Each wave of zombies progressively increases in difficulty, with zombies becoming faster and being able to take more damage before dying.
-Maps also typically feature a "mystery box", which allows the player to obtain a randomly-selected weapon.
-In addition to being the most effective way to obtain weapons, the box also allows players to acquire more unique weapons specifically to the Zombies mode, such as a ray gun.
+Maps also typically feature a "mystery box", which allows the player to obtain a randomly-selected weapon, as well as "wall-buys", which are chalk outlines of weapons found on walls around the map, allowing the player to choose a specific weapon to buy.The box also allows players to acquire more unique weapons specifically to the Zombies mode, such as a "wonder weapons".
+Wonder weapons are unique, fictional weapons that are generally powerful, with the ray gun being the first wonder weapon introduced in World at War.
+Several wonder weapons are exclusive to their own single map, with some being attained through completion of quests or building instead of through the mystery box.
 Specific maps sometimes include additional gadgets or traps that can be used to fend off zombies.

 Players are able to drink "Perk-a-Colas" (generally referred to as simply "perks"), which are scattered around the map and upgrade their stats or offer unique abilities.
 Examples of perks include "Juggernog", which increases the players health, or "Stamin-Up", which increases their walk and sprint speed.
 Players can also upgrade their weapons with the maps "Pack-a-Punch" machine.
 Many Zombies maps include easter eggs, which allow the players to interact with specific map objects.
-These easter eggs range from ones which play a secret song or progress the overarching storyline of the mode.
+These range from quests that trigger secret songs to those that progress the overarching storyline of the Zombies mode.
 Later iterations of the mode would add major easter eggs, known as a "main quest", to each map.